kindanoob/pythello/README.md

 # pythello
-Python command line interface implementation of game of othello using Pygame
+Python command line interface implementation of game of othello.

 Program was tested on Ubuntu 16.04 LTS Xenial, Python 3.5.2 / Python 2.7.12, Pygame 1.9.3